arcstur/iol2024-website/content/where.md

 The first, shorter and straight, is the [Monumental Axis](https://en.wikipedia.org/wiki/Monumental_Axis), representing the body of the airplane.
 Its tail touches the BR-450, the main highway that connects the city to the outer highways, while its body includes some very iconic towers, museums, memorials and the Brasilia Cathedral, and towards the head come the Esplanade of the Ministries, aligned right and left to the axis, ending in the Plaza of the Three Powers, bordered by the three centers of power of the republic: the National Congress (legislative), the Planalto Presidential Palace (executive) and the Supreme Federal Court (judiciary).

 {{ content_image(source="/where/esplanada.jpg", width="620px", caption="Esplanada of Ministries, with the National Congress at the center.
 The open plate is the bigger chamber, of the federal deputies; while the closed plate, dome-like, is the chamber of the senators.
-The two towers are the administrative offices (further expanded in lateral, support buildings).
-Source: Thandy Yung, Unsplash.") }}
+The two towers are the administrative offices (further expanded in lateral, support buildings).", source_name="Thandy Yung, Unsplash", source_link="https://unsplash.com/pt-br/fotografias/edificios-da-cidade-sob-o-ceu-azul-durante-o-dia-40sPNStw_40") }}

 The second, longer and curved, is the Rodoviary Axis, or Big Axis (pt.
 Eixão), making the wings of the airplane.
 The metro of Brasília runs under the Eixão (although the North Wing continuation was not inaugurated yet).
 Other long avenues run parallel to the Eixão, to the West (called W1, W2 etc, up to W7) and to the East (L1 to L4).